filetrust/Catch2QuickStart/README.md

 # Catch2QuickStart
-This is a quick start to utilising the Catch2 unit testing framework and demonstrate how we can unit test C++ code.
+This is a quick start to utilising the Catch2 unit testing framework and demonstrates how we can unit test C++ code.
 Utilising Catch2 just requires a single header file downloadable from [Catch2](https://github.com/catchorg/Catch2) that needs to be compiled into a test project.

 The Catch2QuickStart solution has two projects:

-- A project with to illustrate code under test
+- A project to illustrate code under test
-- A unit test project that to illustrate unit testing with Catch2.
+- A unit test project to illustrate unit testing with Catch2.

 ### Code Under Test Project